 What is meant by Population Health Management?

-Population Health Management (PHM) is an approach that uses data to improve the physical and mental health outcomes and wellbeing of people, whilst reducing health inequalities within and across a defined population.
+Population Health Management (PHM) is the methodology or the way of working to help bring about population health improvement.
+It uses data to drive the planning and delivery of proactive care and improve population health and reduce health inequalities within and across a defined population.
 It takes into consideration the factors that impact upon health such as lifestyle and behavioural factors, environmental, societal factors, socio-economic and healthcare factors.
 The idea is to improve health and remove inequalities by taking actions to reduce the occurrence of ill-health.
 This is done using data-driven insights and evidence of best practice to inform, plan and deliver

 Uses of Population Health Management